-The Underground Railroad was a lifeline for slaves escaping to freedom, and Harriet Tubman was undoubtedly one of its most famous conductors.
+The Underground Railroad was a lifeline for the enslaved escaping to freedom, and Harriet Tubman was undoubtedly one of its most famous conductors.

-During the Civil War,

-Harriet becomes a spy for the Union Army and later she serves as a nurse and a scout.
-The North wins the war, bringing emancipation to the slaves, but that does not end Harriet's struggle for freedom.
+During the Civil War, Harriet became a spy for the Union Army and later she served as a nurse and a scout.
+The North won the war, bringing emancipation to the enslaved, but that did not end Harriet's struggle for freedom.

-Turning her attention to women's suffrage, she continues fighting for everyone who suffers inequality.
+Turning her attention to women's suffrage, she continued fighting for everyone who suffered inequality.